-We have expressed newly discovered antigens from the pathogens, chlamydia, neisseria (the causative agent in gonorrhea) and human papilloma virus, in our proprietary mucosal vaccine delivery system.
-We have licensed technology from Oregon State University and Washington University in support of our chlamydia and neisseria programs.
+We have expressed newly discovered antigens from the pathogens, chlamydia and Neisseria (the causative agent in gonorrhea), in our proprietary mucosal vaccine delivery system.
+We have licensed technology from Oregon State University and Washington University in support of our chlamydia and Neisseria programs.